top of page

 Tristan Wright

-Tristan Wright, a member of the Qayqayt First Nation, creates work that blends semi-realism with anime influences, exploring his Indigenous heritage in contemporary ways.
-Their illustrations capture relatable moments, memories, and personal experiences, offering a fresh perspective for a new generation of Indigenous artists.
-Tristan is currently completing their fourth year in Illustration at Emily Carr University, with a focus on Concept Art.
+Tristan Wright, a member of the Qayqayt First Nation, creates work that blends semi-realism with anime influences, exploring her Indigenous heritage in contemporary ways.
+Her illustrations capture relatable moments, memories, and personal experiences, offering a fresh perspective for a new generation of Indigenous artists.
+Tristan has just completed her studies at Emily Carr University and is aiming to have a career in Concept Art for Video games.

 Dakota Ray-Andreola